• About

 06 Saturday Sep 2014

-Posted by is this anything in Evolving ideas, random thought
+Posted Evolving ideas, random thought

 apophenia, both, coincidence, comfort, creativity, freedom, helplessness, illusion, memoir, memory, pareidolia, pattern, randomness, surrender, synchronicity, thinking out loud, writing, zen